 - 1 Deleting the management VLAN (default is VLAN 1). - 2 Deleting all port-based VLANs with the CPU port as a member.
-The "CPU port" is the management port of the switch. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Assigning minimum bandwidth to the CPU port.
-If you limit bandwidth to the CPU port, you may find that the switch performs sluggishly or not at all.
+The "CPU port" is the management port of the switch. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Misconfiguring the text configuration file. - 6 Forgetting the password and/or IP address. - 7 Preventing all services from accessing the switch. - 8 Changing a service port number but forgetting it.